 1. Get Lost in Getsemani

 Getsemani, the most classic neighbourhood of the city, is full of history and colour, and was the location of the first protests for the independence of Cartagena in 1811.
 At night, the neighbourhood becomes even more interesting when both locals and tourists alike gather in this bohemian and alternative neighbourhood far from the glamour of the walled city.

 - Café del Mural

-2. The Walled City
+2. Walk and walk the Walled City

 The old city is surrounded by walls which took two centuries to complete due to the continuous storms and pirate attacks that ravaged the city.
 In 1796, the walls were finally completed, just 25 years before the Spaniards were finally expelled from the city.
 The best way to explore this part of the city is on foot or by bicycle, as it gives you the freedom to move unhurriedly through the colonial streets.
 Don’t limit yourself to only looking for the main attractions here, as there are many interesting places that you will find as you explore around all corners of the walled city.

-- Plaza de Santo Domingo y San Diego
+- Santo Domingo and San Diego square

 - La Catedral

 - Museo de la Inquisición and Zenú Gold Museum

 - Restaurante La Cevicheria